xiashuijun/essem/README.md

 by [Dropwizard Metrics](https://dropwizard.github.io/metrics/3.1.0/).
 It uses an [Elsaticsearch](http://www.elasticsearch.org/) [&reg;](http://www.elasticsearch.org/trademarks/) instance for storing and selecting data for graphs.
-A Metrics [`ScheduledReporter`](https://github.com/dropwizard/metrics/blob/master/metrics-core/src/main/java/com/codahale/metrics/ScheduledReporter.java) is provided so you can configure your applications to periodically push metrics to Essem.
+A Metrics [`ScheduledReporter`](https://github.com/dropwizard/metrics/blob/master/metrics-core/src/main/java/com/codahale/metrics/ScheduledReporter.java) is provided to allow applications to periodically push metrics to Essem.
 Essem can also be configured to poll endpoints that expose metrics in the JSON format defined by the Dropwizard [`MetricsModule`](https://github.com/dropwizard/metrics/blob/master/metrics-json/src/main/java/com/codahale/metrics/json/MetricsModule.java).
 JSON documents in this same format may also be `PUT` to the server.